• Recipes

 Instructions

-• Cooking happens quickly, so it's helpful to have all of the ingredients prepared and ready to go.
+• Cooking happens quickly, so it helps to have all of the ingredients prepped, measured, and ready.
 Heat 1 tablespoon of oil in a wok or cast iron skillet over medium-high heat.
 Add the rice.
 Stirring occasionally, cook until the rice is toasted and has a lightly chewy texture, about 4 minutes.
 Transfer rice to a plate.

 • If using ½ cup or less of JUST Egg, you should have enough room to scramble it by pushing the veggies to the side.
-If you would rather make an egg-heavy fried rice, transfer the veggies to a plate so that you'll have more room (JUST egg is very liquid and will spread).
-Add the vegan egg to the skillet/wok and cook for about 1 minute, tossing and scrambling.
+If you prefer an "egg-heavy" fried rice, transfer the veggies to a plate so you have more room (JUST egg is very liquid and will spread).
+Add the plant-based egg to the skillet/wok and cook for about 1 minute, tossing and scrambling.

 Notes

-Be sure to review the post above for tips on when to add optional proteins, how to prepare rice, and fun flavor variations.
+Review the post above for tips on when to add optional proteins, how to cook rice, and variations.

-Storage - refrigerate or freeze leftover fried rice.
+Storage - refrigerate leftover fried rice for up to 5 days, or freeze for up to 1 month.
 Re-heat in a skillet.

 Estimated Nutrition (per serving)